revblaze/AppleMusicUltra/README.md

 Updating from an older version?
 Drag and drop to `/Applications` and click `Replace`.

-<i>This app is currently under heavy development</i>
+<i>This app is currently under heavy development.</i>

 # Customization
 Allow users to personalize their Apple Music with customization.

+**Note:** I recently merged the private beta code with the master branch.
+The new code (April 9, 2020) includes major structural changes, additional features, bug fixes and a UI overhaul.
+Due to this, the below documentation is not up-to-date and will need to be rewritten.
+It's currently exam season here, so I may not have time to do this for a little while.
+Thank you for your patience!

 ## Themes
 ![Apple Music Ultra](Media/Themes.gif)

-Ultra for Apple Music is a personalized Music client with custom themes, settings and more using CSS->JavaScript injection through the beautiful object that is WKWebView.
+Ultra for Apple Music is a personalized Music client with custom themes, settings and more using JavaScript injection through the beautiful object that is WKWebView.

 **Basic Syntax:** `setTheme(Style, darkMode: Bool, media: Any, type: String)`